 About This Training:

-Participants must purchase the book – Understanding Sensory Processing Challenges: A Workbook for Children and Teens by Robert Jason Grant.
+Participants must purchase the book – Understanding Sensory Differences: A Neurodiversity Affirming Guidebook for Children and Teens by Robert Jason Grant.
 Book is sold separately and is not provided through this course.
 The book can be purchased on Amazon and other online retailers.

-This is a non-contact online/home study training that focuses on using play therapy approaches and interventions to address sensory processing challenges in children and adolescents.
+This is a non-contact online/home study training that focuses on using play therapy approaches and interventions to address sensory processing differences in children and adolescents.

 You will need internet access to complete this training.